PedroMTQ/UniFuncNet/README.md

 4. `UniFuncNet/Resources/metacyc/` should contain: `compounds.dat`,`proteins.dat`,`reactions.dat`,`gene-links.dat`, and `genes.dat`,

 **Using Metacyc is technically optional (as all databases) but since it contains high quality information, using it is usually desirable**

+Now when UniFuncNet runs it will generate a SQL database for MetaCyc

 ## Using UniFuncNet